Chart Color Schemes

 Analysis of health metrics indicates strong performance across Terranora.

-AreaSearch's assessment shows mortality rates and chronic condition prevalence are low among the general population.
-Prevalence is near the nation's average for older, at-risk cohorts.
-Private health cover stands at approximately 51% of the total population (~1,755 people).
-The most common medical conditions are arthritis (8.4%) and asthma (7.5%).
-70.1% of residents report no medical ailments, compared to 63.3% across Rest of NSW.
-Working-age residents have low chronic condition prevalence.
-Terranora has 20.4% of residents aged 65 and over (704 people), lower than the 23.4% in Rest of NSW.
+AreaSearch's assessment shows low prevalence of common health conditions among the general population, nearing the nation's average for older and at-risk cohorts.
+Approximately 51% (~1,755 people) have private health cover, which is relatively low compared to other areas.
+The most prevalent medical conditions are arthritis (8.4%) and asthma (7.5%).
+About 70.1% of residents claim to be free from medical ailments, higher than the 63.3% average in Regional NSW.
+Working-age residents have a notably lower chronic condition prevalence.
+Terranora has 20.7% (714 people) of residents aged 65 and over, which is lower than the 23.4% in Regional NSW.
 Health outcomes among seniors are above average but rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health